virtualgraham/tensorflow-atom/README.md

 # tensorflow-atom
 Testing what, if anything, can be accomplished with Tensorflow on an Intel Atom processor.
+Specifically I am testing the Intel Atom x5-Z8300 CPU.

 The default builds of Tensorflow do not support the Atom CPU.